-- Indeed: Indeed is a largest job search aggregator.
+- Indeed: Indeed is the largest job search aggregator.
 It aggregates job postings from job boards both online and off.

-- LinkedIn Profinder: This is newer tool developed by LinkedIN.
-The advantage here is if you’re well connected on LinkedIN, you can search postings from connections.
+- LinkedIn Profinder: This is a newer tool developed by LinkedIn.
+The advantage here is if you’re well connected on LinkedIn, you can search postings from connections.
 An introduction is a fantastic way to get a job.

 - Once you enter a search term in which the majority of jobs are a good match set up an email alert to get those jobs delivered to your inbox

 - Targeting local clients (even better a connection) which Indeed and LinkedIn allow you to easier do, makes things a bit easier

 How to Get Freelance Writing Jobs With No Experience

 You’ve picked a niche.
 You’ve been to sites where freelancers post jobs.

 If you’re going to go from legit business idea to a paying client, your next step is to land a gig.